funtruth/MafiaBox-Dev/README.md

 - Unchecked items are moved over to day of completion

 ## WIP
-- [ ] merge DEFAULT_VAR_ID with LOGIC_ITEM_VAR
-- [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
-Therefore, a check needs to take place when deleting logicItems.
-This needs to be added to the LogicEngine as well.
 - [ ] There may be a problem with variableType matching, [uid, key] should not be matching with a rss.gameState.phase
 - [ ] move eventEditor to a modal view to write better pseudo code.
 Currently not working well.
 - [ ] Game mode publishing, publish through pageRepo alone pretty much, use modes to publish relevant roles/phases/events.